Franklin County, Virginia: Constitutional officers

 Franklin is represented by Republicans David Suetterlein and Bill Stanley in the Virginia Senate, Republicans Wren Williams and Kathy Byron in the Virginia House of Delegates, and Morgan Griffith in the U.S. House of Representatives.

 Education

-Franklin County Public Schools operates public schools serving the county.
+Franklin County Schools operates public schools serving the county.
 The school system includes 12 elementary schools, one middle school, and one high school.